isomerpages/moe-chijkcp/_our-ij-partners/CCA Online Registration.md

 <li>
 <p>Students who missed the registration can register for a CCA from 3 Jan
 2025 to 8 Jan 2025.
 They can only choose from what is available, first come first serve.
-Please submit your request to Ms Christina Lie or Mdm Rozana, via email.</p>
+Please submit your request to Ms Christina Lie or Mrs Sharon Tng, via email.</p>
 </li>
 </ul>
 <p></p>